 Way 3.
 Enable Write Caching

-You can increase the hard drive speed by using Windows's enable write caching feature.
+You can increase the hard drive speed using Windows's enable write caching feature.
 This feature usually allows the physical memory and RAM to collect write command, which is then sent to the storage device like a hard drive.
-Enabling the write caching feature can cause data loss or corruption, so we suggest you take a backup of your data before enabling this feature.
+Enabling the write caching feature can cause data loss or corruption, so we suggest you take a data backup before enabling this feature.
 Now follow the steps below to perform this process.

 Step 1.
 Left-click the Windows button, search for Device Manager, and press enter.